 Thanks to the holes we drilled earlier, we then inserted our microphone arms and screwed them to the table.

 We then created 5 small wooden blocks that we attached under the table at each seat.
 The blocks will hold the jack cables for our headphones in place.

-Stay tuned for part 3 where we will put the finishing touches on our table, handle the acoustic treatment of the room and connect all of the equipment!Create your radio station today!
+Stay tuned for part 3 where we will put the finishing touches on our table, handle the acoustic treatment of the room and connect all of the equipment!Discover the final results in Part 3!